Table 23: Respiratory Agents - Inhaled

 - EIB

-Note: The above list may not include all FDA-approved indications.
+Note: The above lists may not include all FDA-approved and non-FDA-approved indications.

 III.
 Evaluation Criteria for Approval